maab-osman/information-security-course/h5-Uryyb,-Greb!.md

 Thoughts & Insights:
-- Trust Establishment is the hardest part as cryptographic security means nothing if you verify the wrong key
+- Trust establishment is the hardest part as cryptographic security means nothing if you verify the wrong key

-**Reference:** Karvinen 2023 — PGP guide
+**Reference:** Terokarvinen.com.
+(2023).
+PGP - Send Encrypted and Signed Message - gpg. [online] Available at: https://terokarvinen.com/2023/pgp-encrypt-sign-verify/ [Accessed 23 Sep.
+2025].

 ---